angelsaezr/intertraceai/README.md

 1. **Ingest** — the app scans your `~/Documents` folder for PDF files, extracts their text, splits it into semantic chunks, generates vector embeddings, and stores everything in a hybrid persistence layer (SQLite for metadata, ChromaDB for vectors).
 2. **Retrieve** — when you ask a question, the same embedding model encodes your query and ChromaDB finds the most semantically similar chunks from your indexed documents.
-3. **Generate** — the retrieved chunks are assembled into a context-aware prompt and sent to a local language model (via LM Studio), which produces a grounded answer citing the source documents.
+3. **Generate** — the retrieved chunks are assembled into a context-aware prompt and sent to a local language model, which produces a grounded answer citing the source documents.

 ---